How to get from Istanbul Airport to Sultanahmet (2026 guide)

 Total time: ~60–75 minutes (plus walking and waiting between transfers)

 Luggage warning: The Gayrettepe transfer involves a long walk between platforms with escalators and stairs.
-If you're traveling with more than a carry-on, the Havaist bus is a much easier option.
+If you are traveling with more than a carry-on, the Havaist bus is a much easier option.

-Taxis are the fastest and most direct option — available 24/7 and useful for late arrivals, groups, or anyone who just wants to get to their hotel without navigating transfers.
+Taxis are the fastest and most direct option, available 24/7 and useful for late arrivals, groups, or anyone who wants to go straight to their hotel without navigating transfers.
 Taxi stands are located outside near Gate 14.

 Fares (2026)